Updated on August 17, 2022.

 - Ingredients in food such as wheat or soy

-Identifying the type of allergen your pet is reacting to is essential for determining how to treat the allergies effectively, and provide your dog with quicker relief.
+Identifying the type of allergen your pet is reacting to is essential for determining how to deal with the allergies effectively and provide your dog with quick relief.

 What Can I Give My Dog for Allergies?
 Choosing a Treatment Option

 An allergic reaction occurs when your dog’s immune system responds to a stimulus, even if that stimulus is not actually threatening.
 If possible, the first step in treating any allergy is to remove the stimulus causing the reaction.
 Unfortunately, for most allergies, this is not possible.
 However, depending on the type of allergen, other options are available.

 The allergen that is causing your dog’s symptoms can be identified through a medical history and current health status evaluation.
 This method might not always pinpoint a specific allergen; therefore, skin or blood tests, or an elimination diet, may be recommended to determine the cause.
 When diagnosing your pet, it is important to be aware that dog allergy symptoms may be indicative of another disorder.

 A tailored regimen can be started once the source of the reaction has been identified.
 Common treatments based on allergy type include: